2007–08 Bavarian ice hockey season: Landesliga

-The four regional divisions played out a home-and-away round to determined the two clubs from each league who enter the eight team promotion round, The top two teams of this round gain promotion to the Bayernliga.
+The four regional divisions played out a home-and-away round to determine the two clubs from each league who enter the eight-team promotion round, The top two teams of this round gain promotion to the Bayernliga.
 Should one or more teams from this league move up to the Oberliga without a Bavarian team being relegated from there, additional clubs from that round may gain promotion.

 The remaining six clubs in each league played out a relegation round with the last team in each of the four groups being relegated to the Bezirksliga.

 From season to season, clubs can be moved between divisions to geographically balance out promotion and relegation.
 This explains, why three of the Landesligas have two newly promoted teams each while the western division has none in the 2007–08 season.
 The fact that six clubs moved up from the Bezirksliga to the Landesliga from the previous season results from the fact that four teams were promoted to the Bayernliga the previous season and therefore extra places were available to fill.